Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 over tensors in the C++ codebase are extremely commonplace.
-This post is aimed at someone who wants to contribute to pytorch, and you should at least be familiar with some of the basic terminologies of the pytorch codebase that can be found in Edward Yang's execellent [blog post](http://blog.ezyang.com/2019/05/pytorch-internals/**) on pytorch internals.
+This post is aimed at someone who wants to contribute to pytorch, and you should at least be familiar with some of the basic terminologies of the pytorch codebase that can be found in Edward Yang's excellent [blog post](http://blog.ezyang.com/2019/05/pytorch-internals/**) on pytorch internals.

 # History of TensorIterator

 ## TH iterators

-`TensorIterator` was incorporated into the `ATen` implementation of pytorch tensors when the pytorch team decided to change the C macro-based `TH` implementation and use a templated C++ implementation instead.
-Previously in `TH`, C macros would be used for writing tensor loops in a type independent manner.
+TensorIterator was devised to simplify the implementation of pytorch's tensor operations over the TH implementation.
+TH uses preprocessor macros to write type-independent loops over tensors, instead of C++ templates.
 For example, consider this simple `TH` loop for computing the product of all the numbers in a particular dimension (find the code [here](https://github.com/pytorch/pytorch/blob/master/aten/src/TH/generic/THTensorMoreMath.cpp#L350)):